 CHASING RAINBOWS – NEVER TO BE A MAJOR MOTION PICTURE

-NOW BEING REVISED – BIGGER AND BETTER THAN THE ORIGINAL AND SHOULD BE AVAILABLE BY DECEMBER 31, 2021
+NOW BEING REVISED – BIGGER AND BETTER THAN THE ORIGINAL AND WILL BE AVAILABLE WHENEVER A CARGO SHOP CAN UNLOAD IT IN 2022

 My book Chasing Rainbows: Collecting American Indian Trade & Camp Blankets was published in 2002 and is considered the Bible on the subject.
 The publisher, Bulfinch Press, the very prestigious coffee table book division of Time/Warner, has ceased operations and so my book is now out of print and its value has increased dramatically from its original price of $50.